 - A Trout Conservation Stamp is required of any person wishing to keep or possess a trout, salmon, or charr caught in Rhode Island waters or to fish in a “catch & release” or in a “fly fishing only” area.

-- The Trout Conservation Stamp must be worn so that it is visible and must be shown upon request.
+- A Trout Conservation Stamp proof of purchase must be available and shown upon request.

 - The Trout Conservation Stamp expires on the last day of February annually.